Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/06/all-my-websites-have-changed/index.md

 As such, I spent a day updating _all_ locations with my email to point to `tiamopastoor@gmail.com` or `schoolofpanda@gmail.com` (for games work).
 Those are the only two I kept, everything else was removed.

 To reduce the whiplash, however, I did use the email forwarder to keep the other addresses running for a little longer.
 At some point, though, I'll ditch those too.

+{{% remark %}}
+Let's be honest here.
+The number of emails I get on those custom addresses is NOT high enough to warrant a paid subscription to keep those email addresses alive.
+As you see, it's not even high enough to make me keep the address in the first place :p
+{{% /remark %}}

 ### Be more mindful about updates!